Interpretation of the Tipiṭaka requires much more than translating suttas word by word.

 Brain Analyzing “Data Packets”

 7. In several posts, I have utilized recent scientific findings on the brain to explain our sensory experience.
-I hope such explanations provide a way to visualize the sensory recognition process easier.
+I hope such explanations provide a way to visualize the sensory recognition process more easily.
 Such posts include “How Do We See? – Role of the Gandhabba” and “Vision Is a Series of “Snapshots” – Movie Analogy.”

 - Also, consistent evidence has been accumulating in several areas, including rebirth accounts, Near-Death Experiences (NDE), and Out-of-Body Experiences (OBE); see “Evidence for Rebirth,” “Origin of Life,” and “Buddha Dhamma – A Scientific Approach.”